Keep SHSAT as the sole specialized high school admissions criterion

 Thus, we urge Mayor Bill de Blasio, Speaker of the New York State Assembly Carl Heastie and members of the New York State Assembly Education Committee (chaired by Catherine Nolan) to keep the SHSAT as the sole admission criterion for these hard-working, intelligent students who have worked hard for admission into these schools.
 Taking away education opportunities from one disadvantaged minority group to serve another minority group is not the solution!

-Keep SHSAT needs your help with “Carl Heastie: Keep SHSAT as the sole specialized high school admissions criterion”.
-Join Keep and 15,945 supporters today.
+Save SHSAT needs your help with “Carl Heastie: Keep SHSAT as the sole specialized high school admissions criterion”.
+Join Save and 18,979 supporters today.